 From 2012-2015, the city Department of Environmental Protection closed the western end of the park to install a larger underground interceptor sewer line leading to the neighboring Tallman Island Wastewater Treatment Plant.
 The $30 million project increases Tallman’s treatment capacity to 160 million gallons of wastewater daily – up from 120 million – and will reduce overflows of untreated waste into local waters during wet weather.
 This will improve the health of Powell’s Cove, Flushing Bay and Little Bay.

 The park was reopened to the public in August 2015 after restoration and upgrades to the wetlands and upland.
 This included the planting of approximately 700 new trees and shrubs and 1/4 acre of new wetland, and the enhancement of 1.3 acres of tidal wetlands.

 The park has been plagued by thick colonies of invasive plants and hazardous trees.
-Restoration to correct these conditions and improve wildlife habitat is set to begin in summer 2016.
+Restoration to correct these conditions and improve wildlife habitat began in summer 2016.